ASFHyP3/hyp3-docs/docs/using/downloading.md

 simply replace the .zip with the product extension, such as the following for the RTC GeoTIFF in VV polarization:
 `https://d3gm2hf49xd6jj.cloudfront.net/76b1a849-c826-428a-966c-55f8bb88f814/S1A_IW_20250502T135654_DVP_RTC30_G_gpuned_70DD_VV.tif`

-You can then paste that URL into a browser window, or use it in a download script, to access only the designated product rather than the full zip archive.
+You can then paste that URL into a browser window, or use it in a download script, to download only the designated product rather than the full zip archive.

 Note that the zip archive contains valuable metadata products, including a readme file that provides information